General Q&A can be found here.

 Cortisol is a broad-acting hormone involved in regulating metabolism and managing stress.
 Cortisol regulates blood pressure and immune function, and controls inflammation.
 Because it has such wide ranging effects, a cortisol imbalance can produce a wide variety of health problems.

+High levels of oestrone have been linked with existing diabetes and the increased risk of incident diabetes in both men and woman.
 In pre-menopausal women, high estrone levels increase breast and endometrial cancer risk, while low levels can cause osteoporosis, fatigue, loss of libido and depression.
 In post-menopausal women, low levels of estrone can worsen menopause symptoms, especially osteoporosis.

 Melatonin forms part of the system that regulates the sleep-wake cycle by chemically causing drowsiness and lowering the body temperature.
 Secretion of Melatonin, as well as its level in the blood, peaks in the middle of the night and gradually falls during the second half of the night, with normal variations in timing according to an individual’s chronotype. [note: A person’s chronotype is the propensity for the individual to sleep at a particular time during a 24-hour period.]
 Melatonin is also important for its ability to scavenge free radicals and to regulate the activity and expression of antioxidant and pro-oxidant enzymes.